icgrp/ese532_handouts/_sources/hw5/walk_through.md

     profile_summary.csv
     timeline_trace.csv
     ```
+    To generate these files, you need to have `xrt.ini` in the same directory that you run `./host mmult.xclbin` on.
+    If you uncomment the profiling block in `u96_v2.cfg` when you build for `.xclbin`, you will be able to get additional information in these `*.csv` files.
 - Copy these files to your computer by issuing the following command.
 Modify the command with the username of your computer and
     the directory you want to put the files in.
     ```